minecraftforum/rules/rules/off_topic/rules.markdown

     Operating system vs. operating system and/or console vs. console, browser vs. browser threads always descend into spam, flaming and flamebaiting and are therefore not allowed.

+*__ No video-related threads__

+    If you wish to post and dicuss a video, you can do so in the Chat Thread, which you can find in the General off-topic section.